Leaded copper: History

+Leaded copper was frequently used in alchemy.
+Yellow-colored molybdochalkos was a starting material for transmutation into gold.
+In the tradition of Mary the Jewess, molybdochalkos was the typical base metal used in the kerotakis, wherein leaded copper was exposed to sulfur vapors and blackened, on the basis of nigredo.

 Applications

 Leaded copper alloys are used to make electrical connectors and mechanical bearings, especially in the automotive industry where high performance and reliability are required.
 Mechanical bearings can have high lead content.
 Such high lead content alloys are unsuitable for welding or brazing.

 Machined alloys

 Alloys with around 2-4% lead are used for machined copper applications, where the lead content lubricates the copper and makes it easier to machine.
 These include high-quality electrical connectors where a high current capacity and low electrical resistance are required.
 Such connectors are used in industrial automation and the automotive industry.
 Brasses (copper alloyed with zinc) may also be leaded for the same reason.

 Cast and sintered alloys

 High-strength casting copper alloys typically contain less than 2% lead.
 Bearing alloys are often cast or sintered onto a steel backing.
 Softer alloys with a higher lead content are also used, for example in bushes where conformance to the opposite bearing surface is important.

 Some casting alloys have over 20% lead content but, due to their toxicity, they are no longer used.